rkdarst/hyvaapaivaa/wordstructure.rst

 others exist, but less frequently.
 (As a particular extreme case, it's possible to have a multi-syllable word with no consonants at all!)

+In Finnish, there are almost never three consonants in a row.
+It does happen sometimes in special places, but these are fixed circumstances and not something that you see in new formations.

 Breaking words into syllables
 -----------------------------